A fast food-freezing temperature estimation framework using optimally located sensors: Numerical examples

+In addition, we do test exhaustively the reconstruction algorithm using a single, randomly chosen, parameter configuration, with the following values: $U_{in}=0.2\ ms^{-1}$, $T_{C}=-21.7\ \degree C$, $T_{ext}=21.3\ \degree C$, and $h_{ext}=0.88\ Wm^{-2}K^{-1}$.
+The results are depicted in Fig.~\ref{fig:rec_minimal}$(a)$ for 3 relevant time-steps of the full field, and in Fig.~\ref{fig:rec_minimal}$(b)$ for a comparison of the liquid fraction contours.
 We observe a good qualitative agreement between the ground truth and the reconstructed field during the whole freezing process, especially within the food domain, which is of utmost interest for the targeted application.
 The field reconstruction indicates that the turbulent airflow recirculation through the cabinet is properly described.
 Moreover, the congruence in the concentration of freezing fronts within the food demonstrates that the phase change process is adequately represented.
 However, slight differences are noticeable in the upper region of the cabinet, where the airflow is more chaotic due to turbulent fluctuations and the stratification by buoyant forces.

 In the food freezing process, the local estimation of heat transfer quantities is of great relevance given that the final quality of frozen food depends mainly on the local freezing rate and the surface heat fluxes it receives.
 Therefore, in this Section we compare the evolution of two quantities of interest and their local relative error associated only with fixed points within the food for thermocamera measurements.
 Later, in Section \ref{sec_optimalsensor} we compare the full-domain errors in the form of the l2-norm.
 The local errors are calculated relative to the time-average values of the quantity of interest $\Phi$ at the point $P$, defined as: